GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

 Cylindrical projections
 -----------------------

-Cylindrical projections are easily recognized for its shape: maps are rectangular and meridians and parallels are straight lines crossing at right angles.
-But that is where similarities between the cylindrical projections supported by GMT (Mercator, transverse Mercator, universal transverse Mercator, oblique Mercator, Cassini, cylindrical equidistant, cylindrical equal-area, Miller, and cylindrical stereographic projections) stops.
+Cylindrical projections are easily recognized for their shape: maps are rectangular and meridians and parallels are straight lines crossing at right angles.
+But that is where similarities between the cylindrical projections supported by GMT (:ref:`Mercator <-Jm>`, :ref:`transverse Mercator <-Jt>`, :ref:`universal transverse Mercator <-Ju>`, :ref:`oblique Mercator <-Jo>`, :ref:`Cassini <-Jc>`, :ref:`cylindrical equidistant <-Jq>`, :ref:`cylindrical equal-area <-Jy>`, :ref:`Miller <-Jj>`, and :ref:`cylindrical stereographic <-Jcyl_stere>`) stops.
 Each have a different way of spacing the meridians and parallels to obtain certain desirable cartographic properties.

 .. _-Jm:

-Mercator projection (**-Jm** **-JM**) :ref:`... <-Jm_full>`
+Mercator projection (**-Jm** **-JM**)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Syntax**

+   **-Jm**\|\ **M**\ [*lon0/*\ [*lat0/*]]\ *scale*\|\ *width*

+**Parameters**

+-  Optionally, the central meridian (*lon0*) [default is the middle of the map].
+-  Optionally, the standard parallel for true scale (*lat0*) [default is the equator].
+When supplied, the central
+   meridian (*lon0*) must be supplied as well.
+-  The *scale* along the equator in :ref:`plot-units <plt-units>`/degree or as 1:xxxxx (with **-Jm**) or map *width* in
+   :ref:`plot-units <plt-units>` (with **-JM**).

+**Description**

-Probably the most famous of the various map projections, the Mercator
-projection takes its name from the Flemish cartographer Gheert Cremer,
+Probably the most famous of the various map projections, the Mercator projection takes its name from the Flemish
-better known as Gerardus Mercator, who presented it in 1569.
-The
-projection is a cylindrical and conformal, with no distortion along the
+cartographer Gheert Cremer, better known as Gerardus Mercator, who presented it in 1569.
+The projection is a cylindrical
-equator.
-A major navigational feature of the projection is that a line
+and conformal, with no distortion along the equator.
+A major navigational feature of the projection is that a line of
-of constant azimuth is straight.
-Such a line is called a rhumb line or
-*loxodrome*.
-Thus, to sail from one point to another one only had to
+constant azimuth is straight.
+Such a line is called a rhumb line or *loxodrome*.
+Thus, to sail from one point to another
-connect the points with a straight line, determine the azimuth of the
-line, and keep this constant course for the entire voyage [21]_.
-The
+one only had to connect the points with a straight line, determine the azimuth of the line, and keep this constant
-Mercator projection has been used extensively for world maps in which
+course for the entire voyage [21]_.
+The Mercator projection has been used extensively for world maps in which the
-the distortion towards the polar regions grows rather large, thus
-incorrectly giving the impression that, for example, Greenland is larger
+distortion towards the polar regions grows rather large, thus incorrectly giving the impression that, for example,
-than South America.
-In reality, the latter is about eight times the size
-of Greenland.
-Also, the Former Soviet Union looks much bigger than
+Greenland is larger than South America.
+In reality, the latter is about eight times the size of Greenland.
+Also, the
-Africa or South America.
-One may wonder whether this illusion has had
+Former Soviet Union looks much bigger than Africa or South America.
+One may wonder whether this illusion has had any
-any influence on U.S. foreign policy.
+influence on U.S. foreign policy.

-In the regular Mercator projection, the cylinder touches the globe along
+In the regular Mercator projection, the cylinder touches the globe along the equator.
+Other orientations like vertical
-the equator.
-Other orientations like vertical and oblique give rise to
-the Transverse and Oblique Mercator projections, respectively.
-We will
+and oblique give rise to the :ref:`transverse Mercator <-Jt>` and :ref:`oblique Mercator <-Jo>` projections,
-discuss these generalizations following the regular Mercator projection.
+respectively.
+We will discuss these generalizations following the regular Mercator projection.

-The regular Mercator projection requires a minimum of parameters.
-To use
-it in GMT programs you supply this information (the first two items
-are optional and have defaults):

--  Central meridian [Middle of your map].

--  Standard parallel for true scale [Equator].
-When supplied, central
-   meridian must be supplied as well.

--  Scale along the equator in plot-units/degree or 1:xxxxx (**-Jm**), or map
-   width (**-JM**).
+**Example**

-Our example presents a world map at a scale of 0.03 cm per degree
-which will give a map 10.8-cm wide.
-It was created with the command:
+A world map at a scale of 0.03 cm per degree, which will give a map 10.8-cm wide, can be obtained as follows:

 .. literalinclude:: /_verbatim/GMT_mercator.txt